 Perfect time to go hiking on the Rheinsteig, right?

 So that is exactly what I did!
-I am lucky to have a dad with a mobile home and I could use it every now and then and so I went to the Rhine in Germany.
+I am lucky to have a dad with a mobile home and I could use it every now and then and so I went to the Upper Middle Rhine Valley in Germany.
 I did read about it earlier and was preparing to go hiking more this year so this was a perfect start to go hiking in Germany!

 Hiking on Rheinsteig – Koblenz, Germany